Script Pool

 Producer's note

-APOTEOS explores deeply human longings—hope, comfort, validation, and connection—by asking how far we are willing to go to ease our inner pain.
-Against the backdrop of a renewed public fascination with New Age belief, the film engages with a timely and polarizing subject.
-Today’s mediums and healers, no longer hidden behind late-night astrology shows, are increasingly visible in mainstream media, sparking both intrigue and skepticism.
+APOTEOS explores deeply human longings: hope, comfort, validation, and connection — by asking how far we are willing to go to ease our inner pain.
+Against the backdrop of a renewed public fascination with New Age beliefs, the film engages with a timely and polarising subject.
+Today’s mediums and healers, no longer hidden behind late-night astrology shows, are increasingly visible in mainstream media, sparking both intrigue and scepticism.

-The project's unique tone and perspective have already garnered national and international attention, as seen in the interest and funding received for both APOTEOS and its thematically linked short film, Dancing Pigeons.
-With co-production support from France (including CNC funding) and recognition from Swedish institutions, these indicators suggest strong potential and resonance for the full-length feature.
+The project’s unique tone and perspective have already garnered national and international attention, as seen in the interest and funding received for both APOTEOS and its thematically linked short film, Dancing Pigeons.
+With co-production support for Dancing Pigeons from France (including CNC funding) and recognition from Swedish regional and national institutions, these indicators suggest strong potential and resonance for the full-length feature.

 Christofer Nilsson is a writer-director based in Malmö, Sweden, drawn to portraying problematic characters through themes of loneliness, class and broken dreams in rural settings.
 His last short, The Ballad (SE-FR), was broadcast by ARTE France and SVT.
 Christofer’s new short, Dancing Pigeons (also SE-FR), was selected for European Short Pitch 23|24, and was shot in late 2024 with support from CNC and the Swedish Film Institue.
 He’s currently in development of his debut feature, APOTEOS.